SET index slides below 1,200 points

 "If consumers do not have confidence in domestic consumption, they will not spend or invest, causing stagnation.
 Commercial banks dare not lend because they are concerned about an increase in non-performing loans.
 This means the interest rate cut will hardly help," he said.
 "The central bank might trim rates again, but it will have no effect if confidence does not recover, as geopolitics and the trade war add risk and uncertainty."

-The SET issued a statement yesterday indicating the Thai bourse fell in line with other regional exchanges.
+The SET issued a statement on Friday indicating the Thai bourse fell in line with other regional exchanges.
 Japan's Nikkei declined 3%, while Hong Kong's Hang Seng index dropped 2.35% and South Korea's Kospi Composite lost 3.27%.

 "The decline was mainly pressured by Trump's announcement of 25% import tariffs against Canada and Mexico starting March 4, with China charged an additional 10% tariff on the same date," noted the SET.